 Mahogany for carving

-Mahogany is a great wood because it is between soft and hard, making it perfect for any carving technique.
+Mahogany is a great wood because it is soft and hard, making it perfect for any carving technique.
 It is one of the softest woods among hardwoods typically in use.

 More skilled woodcarvers like to use mahogany.
 It carves well and takes detail fairly; but sometimes tends to split, crack, or chip.
 Its color is reddish, which gives wonderful results and beautiful final projects.